M-Ali379/M-Ali379/README.md

 - 🌱 I’m currently learning Computer Science
 - 💬 Ask me about anything about your project
 - 📫 How to reach me by linkedin
-- ⚡ Fun fact: life is the race(and dont compare your self to anyone)
+- ⚡ Fun fact: life is the race and don't compare your self to anyone